 Student typically will have worked on a research project for 2 semesters (or 1 semester + summer session) minimum, before applying for honors

 Student must have an average GPA of 3.25 (college policy)

-Students should discuss with their research mentor and submit an official Letter of Intent to the Biology Chairperson by the beginning of their senior ayear, or sooner.
+Students should discuss with their research mentor and submit an official Letter of Intent to the Biology Chairperson by the first week of their senior year, or sooner.

 The letter of intent should include a summary of research results (realized and projected), as well as significance of the research and any projects in progress at the time of submission.

 Applications will be evaluated by the Biology faculty.

 Students nominated for honors will be notified by the Biology Chairperson.

 At the time of nomination, each candidate will be assigned an honors thesis committee of two Biology faculty members, in addition to their faculty mentor.
 This committee will be available for guidance and to help ensure that milestones are met in a timely manner.

 Milestones will include a thorough literature review, written drafts of the introduction, methods, and results sections, including draft figures, and a final discussion section, as well as preparation of a public seminar.